-Not too many ex-carnies could pull off being as effortlessly cool as good ol' Hawkeye, but he's got it pretty much down pat. <p>While he's always been a pretty swingin' cat, Clint Barton has really come into his own as the Marvel Universe's guy that you'd most like to have a beer with under the guidance of Matt Fraction, whose recent solo-series starring the character has made a strong case for Hawkeye — or is it Hawkguy? — as Marvel's most likable man.
+Not too many ex-carnies could pull off being as effortlessly cool as good ol' Hawkeye, but he's got it pretty much down pat. <p>While he's always been a pretty swingin' cat, Clint Barton has really come into his own as the Marvel Universe's guy that you'd most like to have a beer with under the guidance of Matt Fraction, whose recent solo-series starring the character made a strong case for Hawkeye — or is it Hawkguy? — as Marvel's most likable man. <p>Of course, Jeff Lemire looks to be continuing that idea now that he's taken over the Avenging Archer's solo adventures.

 Mitchell Hundred, a.k.a. the Great Machine from Brian K. Vaughan and Tony Harris's <i>Ex Machina</i>, was the only superhero in a world with its fair share of need for heroes. <p>When he decided that the consequences of costumed heroics were too much to bear, Hundred went on to become mayor of New York City, doing his best to save the world in ways that the Great Machine never could.

-Is there anyone in the Marvel Universe who is a better dresser than Matt Murdock?
+Is there anyone in the Marvel Universe who is a better dresser than Matt Murdock (See his snazzy new red suit as proof)?
 Not a bad rep for a blind guy. <p>On top of his penchant for stylish suits, Murdock, who moonlights as Daredevil, is also a defense attorney who specializes in teaching clients to represent themselves, and in biting sarcasm.
-Now he's moved himself to ultra-hip San Francisco, and the character - and his alter-ego - will be the stars of Marvel's first TV series co-produced with Netflix.
+Now he's moved himself to ultra-hip San Francisco, and the character - and his alter-ego - are the stars of Marvel's first TV series co-produced with Netflix.

 Janet Van Dyne may have the unfortunate history of being Hank Pym's on-again, off-again, girlfriend/wife/etc., but the fact is, she's just one of the coolest people in Marvel Comics. <P>Not only did she convince Hank Pym to give her superpowers when she got sick of him leaving her behind on his adventures, she also named the Avengers, and used her day job as a successful fashion designer to provide the team and numerous heroes with branding and new costumes.
 And that's saying nothing about her penchant for designing and creating new costumes for herself, and public fashions based on the look of popular heroes.